koentjehh/IPASS-DHT11-HCSR04/README.md

 # IPASS-DHT11-HCSR04
  This repository contains:
- - Libraries for the DHT11 and HC-SR04 sensors.
-With sample code.
+ - Libraries for the DHT11 and HC-SR04 sensors (with sample code).
  - An application built with the two libraries.
  - Doxygen documentation of the libraries.